oliverhuckfeldt/mocksserver-ws-plugin/README.md

 ```
 The above handler simply acts as an echo server, which sends the incoming message back to the client with the addition ``Message from the client:``.

 Now we can register the plugin and the handler class in the configuration file.
-The handler class must be made available together with the relative path as a key-value pair in the handler attribute.
-This is the path at which the websocket can be connected.
+The handler class must be made available together with the route as a key-value pair in the handler attribute.
+This is the path at which the WebSocket can be connected.

 ```javascript
 // mocks.config.js